 Lecture: The East Unlocks its Gates – American Whalers and Trade in Asia

-Dr. Christina Connett, Chief Curator; Dr. Akeia Benard, Curator of Social History; and Michael P. Dyer, Curator of Maritime History will discuss the Museum’s Collection as representing the cultures of East Asia, Japan in particular, whaling in the North Pacific, and New Bedford’s commercial trade with China.
+Dr. Akeia Benard, Curator of Social History; Michael P. Dyer, Curator of Maritime History and Charlotte Hamlin, Lecturer in Textiles, University of Massachusetts Dartmouth, discussed the Museum’s Collection as representing the cultures of East Asia, Japan in particular, whaling in the North Pacific, and New Bedford’s commercial trade with China.

-Explore the relationships built between American whalers, merchants, and the East.
-Learn how trading was the impetus behind the Western “Age of Discovery,” ushering in key components of maritime history of the modern age.
-Explore the remarkable life and influence of Manjiro Nakahama (1827-1898), the first Japanese person to live and learn English in the U.S., while the curators examine his rescue at sea in 1841 by the John Howland, a New Bedford Whaleship.
+Attendees were able to explore the relationships built between American whalers, merchants, and the East.
+They learned how trading was the impetus behind the Western “Age of Discovery,” ushering in key components of maritime history of the modern age.
+Attendees also explored the remarkable life and influence of Manjiro Nakahama (1827-1898), the first Japanese person to live and learn English in the U.S., while the panelists examined his rescue at sea in 1841 by the John Howland, a New Bedford Whaleship.

 Caption: (detail) Houqua’s Garden.
 Anonymous Chinese Artist, c.
 1850.
 Oil on canvas mounted on Masonite, 26 x 44 in.